mat-kainos/kubernetes-hard-way-aws/README.md

 > The results of this tutorial should not be viewed as production ready, and may receive limited support from the community, but don't let that stop you from learning!

 ## Note
+This guide is based on
+[updated and revised version Kubernetes The Hard Way guide AWS](https://github.com/michalschott/kubernetes-hard-way-aws) which is based on
-This guide is based on [original Kubernetes The Hard Way guide](https://github.com/kelseyhightower/kubernetes-the-hard-way) which leverage Google Cloud Platform.
+[original Kubernetes The Hard Way guide](https://github.com/kelseyhightower/kubernetes-the-hard-way) which leverage Google Cloud Platform.

 The main differences are:
 * AWS instead of GCP
 * docker instead of container-d
-* kubernetes 1.9.7 instead of 1.9.0
+* kubernetes 1.14.2 instead of 1.9.7
 * one master and one worker, no load balancers

 ## Target Audience